ihatetomatoes17/ap_chagi/README.md

-# Ap Chagi Movement Classification
+# Ap Chagi

-Bachelor thesis project for classification of correct and incorrect Ap Chagi executions using a Graph Convolutional Network (GCN).
+Analysis of correct and incorrect Ap Chagi executions using Graph Convolutional Networks (GCN), with comparison to a Random Forest model.

 ## Pipeline